mgechev/runtime-parser-demo/docs.md

 });
 ```

-Once the `fetch` event is triggered, we match the request using the `match` method of the Runtime Parser.
-In case the URL of the request matches any of the routes defined in `ROUTE_DEFINITIONS`, as response we are going to get the App Shell from the cache.
+Once the `fetch` event is triggered, we match the request using the `match` method of the Runtime Parser, against the list of routes defined in `ROUTE_DEFINITIONS`.
+In case the URL of the request matches any of the routes as response we are going to get the app shell from the cache.
 Otherwise, we are going to fallback to the network.

 ## Example

 Lets suppose the user navigates to `/about/42`.
-This action will trigger the `fetch` method of the App Shell Service Worker, which will invoke the callback that we've registered above.
-Inside of it, we'll pass the target request to the `match` method of the Runtime Parser.
-Since in the `ROUTE_DEFINITIONS` we have the route definition `/about/:id` the request will be matched and the Runtime Parser will return a response with body the application cached from the cache with name `SHELL_PARSER_CACHE_NAME`.
+This action will trigger the `fetch` method of the Service Worker, which will invoke the associated callback.
+Inside of it's body, we pass the target request to the `match` method of the Runtime Parser.
+Since in the `ROUTE_DEFINITIONS` we have the route `/about/:id` the Runtime Parser will return a response with body the template of the application shell.

+It will be taken from the cache with name `SHELL_PARSER_CACHE_NAME`.
+The app shell will be instantly rendered by the browser.
+In the mean time Angular will start fetching all the required by the page `/about/42` external resources in background.
+Once they have been loaded successfully, the application shell will be replaced with the requested page.